FAQs: Online Second Language Acquisition

-- Location: While most traditional SLA courses require you to leave home and travel to another location for two weeks or longer, you can take our online course without leaving home.
+- Location: While most traditional SLA courses require you to leave home and travel to another location for two weeks or longer, you can take our online course without leaving home or you can take it from your overseas location.
 This can mean less disruption to your family routines.
-It also makes it easier if only one spouse needs to take pre-field SLA training.
+It also makes it easier if only one spouse is taking the SLA training.

 - Flexible study hours: Instead of fitting into a prearranged schedule that might not be convenient, you can do most of your work at any hour of the day or night.
 (Depending on the makeup of the class, we may have one hour each week when we meet together for a group Skype session.)

 - Cost: With no plane tickets to buy and no room-and-board expenses away from home, for most participants our three-week online course is considerably less expensive than two-week traditional (on-site) pre-field SLA courses.

 - Individualized assignments: With learning experiences that are tailored more to individual student needs than is possible in most classroom settings, participants are more fully engaged in each component of the course, and they can use their time more wisely when instruction is focused on individual needs rather than the broader needs of the class.

 - Focus on the target language: Most face-to-face courses give little, if any, attention to helping learners bridge the gap between the pre-field course and the on-field learning experience.
 Our online course gives learners daily opportunities to extend their more general learner training experiences to focus on their target languages.